ezart/merle/README.md

 ## Writing Your First Thing

 Once you have the Merle package installed, you're ready to start writing your own code.
-The first program we are going to create is the "Hello, World" of things, which is a web-app that shows "Hello, World!".
+The first program we are going to create is the "Hello, World" of things, which is a web-app that shows "Hello, World!" when viewed with a browser.

 ### Hello, World!